top of page

 “A lyrical and scintillating performance...
 Ting projected a rich tone in her lower register, and showed impressive agility in complex passages: Her stage presence was as charming as her violin playing."

-Violinist Belle Ting has shown herself to be a versatile artist who is equally at home with interpreting the works of Mozart, Beethoven, and the Viennese Classic" (Der Neue Merker), as much as performing a broad repertoire of over twenty Romantic and modern concertos, having been described by the concertmaster of the Vienna Philharmonic, Rainer Honeck, as showcasing “beautiful playing, with impeccable style”, to the Romantic concerti that are often featured in today’s concert halls.
+Violinist Belle Ting has shown herself to be a "versatile artist who is equally at home with interpreting the works of Mozart, Beethoven, and the Viennese Classic" (Der Neue Merker), as much as performing a broad repertoire of over twenty Romantic and modern concertos, having been described as showcasing “beautiful playing, with impeccable style”.

-Her debut album, “Impressions” (2021), is centered on the works of Debussy, Ravel, Chausson, Saint-Saëns and Ysaye, and is available on Apple Music and Spotify: Her performances have also been broadcast on ORF, IDAGIO, Classic FM and medici.tv.
+Belle's debut album, “Impressions” (2021), is centered on the works of Debussy, Ravel, Chausson, Saint-Saëns and Ysaye, and is available on Apple Music and Spotify: Her performances have also been broadcast on ORF, IDAGIO, Classic FM and medici.tv.

 bottom of page